Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class2.md

     - Demonstrate on the whiteboard that for every bar (x) that you add, you get 2^x possible combinations
     - Binary and the Ching code can be seen as the same representation!
     - This means with 6 bars, we can represent 64 numbers!

-## Code Review in Pairs (25 min)

-- In groups of 2-3, go over solutions for the Decode and Encode coding challenges from last class
-- A few students will be chosen after to go up and present their solutions

-## Code Review Presentation (30 min)

-- Chosen students present their solutions for Decode and Encode
-- After presenting, the instructor goes over the solution in detail on a white board

-**Tip:** Make a table to help walk through iterations of a for loop.
-This can help with mapping out predictions of what you expect the code to output.

-## Break (5 min)

 ## Card Sorting Activity (25 min)